0cjs/sedoc/ee/dc-power.md

 ### Constant Current Supply

-The LM317 maintains a constant 1.25 V between the reference pin and the output pin; this can set the output to any arbitrary voltage by putting the reference in the middle of a voltage divider between output and ground.
+The LM317 sources the current necessary to make OUT 1.25 V higher than the ADJ (reference pin).
+The standard configuration for constant voltage is a voltage divider from OUT to system ground where the divider produces 1.25 V when OUT is at the desired voltage level.

-However, if you connect the output to the reference via a resistor R (with no connection to ground) you'll produce a constant current power supply supplying A = 1.25 V / R.
+Connecting a resistor R between OUT and the load, with a connection from the OUT/load node to ADJ will produce a constant-current output supplying A = 1.25 V / R. Ensure that R can handle the maximum current output.

 <img src='sch/lm317-cc.png'/>

+Sample configurations:

+    R  Ω   0.47    1.0     2.2    10      22      47
+       A   2.660   1.250   0.568   0.125   0.057   0.027
+       W   3.32    1.56    0.71    0.16    0.07    0.03

+Voltages:
+- LM317 has recommended Vin - Vout of 3 V to 40 V.
+- Vout = 1.25 V (dropped by R) plus Vload drops at the fixed current.
+- Minimum Vin is 3 V (regulator drop) + 1.25 V (R drop) + Vload.

 This will work with higher voltage regulators such as the 7805, but they will have to drop more voltage across R and thus be more wasteful (and you